How Much Cargo Can the Largest Shipping Container Ship Really Hold?

 The earliest cargo vessels typically used bags and wooden crates, where the contents would have to be taken out of the containers and repackaged if they were to be transported over land by caravans or on foot.
-This need to constantly unpack and repack goods as they were carried across seas and continents was very cumbersome and limited the amount of goods that could be transported.
-This weight remained a problem for long distance trade and cargo transport as late as the mid-20th century.
+This needs to constantly unpack and repack goods as they were carried across seas and continents was very cumbersome and limited the number of goods that could be transported.
+This weight remained a problem for long-distance trade and cargo transport as late as the mid-20th century.

 In the 1950s, the modern 20-foot-long cargo container was invented in the United States.
 This container was designed so it could be transferred from a ship to a train or truck without having to be unpacked.
 The industry then developed specialty packaging – drums, boxes and totes – to safely ship materials inside the containers.